 I’m used to smaller holiday gatherings already—4-6 people is the norm for me, as my family isn’t that big—but the holidays may be different for many this year.
 There are still ways to make it as special as possible, even if it’s a smaller group than usual that you may be entertaining.

-Continue reading for fun ideas for a Christmas weekend or New Years Day brunch for two or a small group.
+Continue reading for fun ideas for a holiday brunch for two that could also be scaled for a group in the future.

 Smoked salmon with bagels